- A startup accelerator is a mentor-based program that provides guidance, support and limited funding in exchange for equity.

 There are over 200 accelerator programs in the United States — many more globally — and they differ in approach, focus, cost and effectiveness.
 The well-respected Y Combinator and SVB’s partner, Techstars, are investor funded and work primarily with tech startups.
 Others are sponsored by universities, in the case of Stanford University’s StartX, or by corporations — the latter is particularly true for healthcare startups.

-Private startup accelerators do provide funding and the money helps cover early-stage business expenses, as well as travel and living expenses for the three-month residency at the in-person startup accelerators.
+Private startup accelerators can provide funding, and the money helps cover early-stage business expenses as well as travel and living expenses for the three-month residency at the in-person startup accelerators.
 However, the funds and guidance come at a price.
 Just like any other equity funding, signing an accelerator agreement typically means giving up a slice of your company.
-Startup accelerators generally take between 5% and 10% of your equity in exchange for training and a relatively small amount of funding.
+Startup accelerators generally take 5% to 10% of your equity in exchange for training and a relatively small amount of funding.

 However, you need to choose carefully so you don’t end up giving away your time and equity in exchange for off-the-shelf help.
-While top programs boast of a large roster of well-known graduates, the number of successful exits and amounts raised drop off rapidly, according to reports in Forbes and Seed-DB
+While top programs boast of a large roster of well-known graduates, the number of successful exits and amounts raised drop off rapidly, according to reports in GrowthMentor and Seed-DB.

 What do startup accelerators offer businesses?